Sunbird-cQube/cQube_Edu/README.md

 - Port 8000 should be open from nginx to the cQube server
 - Port 9000 should be open from nginx to the cQube server

-### Openvpn - cQube server firewall configuration

-- Port 9000 should be open from openvpn to the cQube server
-- Port 4201 should be open from openvpn to the cQube server

-### Reverse proxy rules (internal routing)
-The following ports have to be configured in the nginix # server with reverse proxy:

-- Port 4201 should be proxied to the '/'
-- Port 3001 should be proxied to the '/api'

-### Openvpn - cQube server firewall configuration

-- Port 80 should be open from openvpn to the nginx server

-Note: For Installation: follow the below steps directly.

 # Installation Steps:
 - Open Terminal
 - Navigate to the directory where cQube_Edu has been downloaded or cloned